Linuxbrew/brew/README.md

 brew install hello
 ```

 If you're using an older distribution of Linux, installing your first package will also install a recent version of `glibc` and `gcc`.
 Use `brew doctor` to troubleshoot common issues.

-## Features

-+ Can install software to a home directory and so does not require sudo
-+ Install software not packaged by the native distribution
-+ Install up-to-date versions of software when the native distribution is old
-+ Use the same package manager to manage both your Mac and Linux machines

 ## Dependencies

 + **GCC** 4.4 or newer
 + **Linux** 2.6.32 or newer
 + **Glibc** 2.12 or newer
-+ **64-bit x86** or **32-bit ARM** (Raspberry Pi)
++ **64-bit x86** CPU

-Paste at a Terminal prompt:
+Paste at a terminal prompt:

 ### Debian or Ubuntu